ewingjm/power-playwright/README.md

 ### Controls

-Control interfaces are accessible via properties on the pages.
+Controls are accessible via properties on the pages.
 For example, an `IEntityListPage` page exposes a `Grid` property that provides access to the grid control found on these pages:

 ```csharp
 var recordPage = await listPage.Grid.OpenRecordAsync(0);